 No trash facilities are provided, so you must be prepared to take all your garbage with you when you leave.

-Lily Bay State Park, Beaver Cove
+6. Lily Bay State Park, Beaver Cove

-Lily Bay State Park is located (here) in Beaver Cove.
-Some of the campsites here are on the shores of beautiful Moosehead Lake while most are in woodland nearby.
-The sites are well-spaced for your privacy and peace.
-Beaver Cove provides visitors with access to boating, hunting, swimming pool, fishing, hiking trails, and leaf-peeping all year round.
+Some of the campsites are located here on the shores of beautiful Moosehead Lake while most are in secluded forest nearby with sites well-spaced for privacy.
+Beaver Cove provides visitors with access to boating, hunting, swimming in the pool, fishing, hiking, and leaf-peeping all year round.

-Warren Island State Park, Penobscot Bay
+7. Warren Island State Park, Penobscot Bay

 Warren Island State Park provides the opportunity to visit a serene location that can only be accessed by private boat.
 If you want somewhere remote and peaceful to enjoy some quality time with your loved ones, this could be the perfect vacation location for you.

-Hermit Island, Phippsburg
+8. Hermit Island, Phippsburg

-There’s a snack bar where you’ll find a pool table, a few video games, two outdoor ping-pong tables, and a sand volleyball court for the more energetic.
+There’s a snack bar where you’ll find a pool table, a few video games, two outdoor ping-pong tables, and a sand volleyball court for the more athletic.
 Bathrooms are also provided.
 You’ll find seating both inside and outside the snack bar where you can enjoy views out over Head Beach.

-After a blissful day spent relaxing on the beach or hiking around one of the many trails on the island, you can rent a pot and cook some of the clams and lobsters that are sold in the snack bar.
+After a blissful day spent relaxing on the sandy beach or hiking around one of the many trails on the island, you can rent a pot and cook some of the clams and lobsters that are sold in the snack bar.
 If you don’t feel like cooking, order some ready-to-eat seafood instead and take it back to your campsite to enjoy by the fireside.

-Cape Neddick Oceanside Campground, York
+9. Cape Neddick Oceanside Campground, York

-If you don’t fancy cooking, you must visit the Cape Neddick Lobster Pound Harborside Restaurant, conveniently situated right across the road from the campground.
-Enjoy delicious, locally-caught lobster while watching kids skipping stones, paddlers and kayakers drifting past, and gulls soaring overhead against glorious sunsets.
+If you don’t fancy cooking, you must visit the Cape Neddick Lobster Pound Harborside Restaurant conveniently situated right across the road from the campground.
+Enjoy delicious locally-caught lobster while watching kids skipping stones, paddlers and kayakers drifting past, and gulls soaring overhead against glorious sunsets.

-Bayleys Camping Resort, Scarborough
+10. Bayleys Camping Resort, Scarborough

-The Top Campgrounds in Maine: Wrapping it up
+The Top Campgrounds In Maine: Wrapping It Up

 Maine is a camping enthusiast’s dream destination.